• Skip to primary navigation

 This post may contain affiliate links, and may use advertising partners which may display ads.
 As an Amazon Associate I earn from qualifying purchases.
 Read more at the bottom of this page or see the full disclaimer for details.

-If you’re a new mom, or your kids are older and you are starting to wonder how the products you use ever day are effecting your daily life and your health, you’re not alone.
+If you’re a new mom, or your kids are older and you are starting to wonder how the products you use every day are effecting your daily life and your health, you’re not alone.
 I was never aware until I started to see the effects on my baby’s skin.
 Although he is 5 now, I still use the tools I learned today to feel more at peace and comfortable at home.
 In this post, I will share my journey to clean motherhood and the gentle swaps I made along the way, what you can do if you feel stuck, and the most important lesson of all… balance.

 In this post…